andrewsonin/vk_friends_graph/README.md

 # vk_friends_graph
-This program is designed to build a graph of the friendship relations between users of social network VK.
+This program is designed to build a graph of friendship relations between users of social network VK.